-Our scRNA-seq dataset reveals a complex pattern of DC in the T. dalmanni testes across spermatogenesis (Figure 3c).
-We show that somatic cell types exhibit equal expression of the autosomes and the X chromosome in males, consistent with complete DC.
-Interestingly, the early stages of spermatogenesis appear to lack DC, with expression of the X close to half that of the autosomes, whilst equal expression is restored during the later stages (Figure 3c).

-When this is broken down by chromosome, we show that the expression of both autosomes is constant across testes cell types, but the X exhibits a clear reduction in expression in the GSC/spermatogonia and primary spermatocytes (Figure S4a).
-This is opposite to the early germline pattern of incomplete DC of the X in other insect species, including Drosophila (Wei et al., 2024), and Anopheles (Page et al., 2023).
-In these species, the X is instead expressed at comparable levels between somatic cell types and the pre-meiotic germline before becoming progressively downregulated through spermatogenesis from meiosis onwards.
+Our scRNA-seq dataset reveals a complex pattern of dosage compensation in the T. dalmanni testes across spermatogenesis (Figure 3c).
+We show that somatic cell types exhibit equal expression of the autosomes and the X chromosome in males, consistent with complete compensation.
+Interestingly, the early stages of spermatogenesis appear to lack dosage compensation, with expression of the X close to half that of the autosomes, whilst equal expression is restored during the later stages (Figure 3c).
+Notably, X:A expression ever drops below half and therefore cannot be attributed to meiotic sex chromosome inactivation.
+When this pattern is broken down by chromosome, we show that the expression of the two autosomes is constant across testes cell types, but the X exhibits a clear reduction in expression in the GSC/spermatogonia and primary spermatocytes (Figure S4a).
+This is very different to that recently observed using single-cell data in adult D. miranda (Wei et al., 2024) and D. melanogaster (), where there is a progressive shutdown of dosage compensation through spermatogenesis, and in Anopheles (Page et al., 2023), where dosage compensation is absent in germ cells.